 Challenge number Detail of challenge 1 Students enter the academy with limited vocabulary, basic maths and literacy skills.
-2 Impact of Covid-19 due to school closures/mitigation measures beyond Covid 3 Engagement of students with revised Academy expectations 4 Some students have a limited breadth of experiences to draw upon.
+2 Ongoing Impact of Covid-19 due to school closures 3 Re-engagement of students with Academy expectations 4 Some students have a limited breadth of experiences to draw upon.
 5 Socio-economic climate adding pressure on families 6 Levels of parental engagement vary.
 7 Levels of attendance are variable with an increase in emotionally based school avoidance 8 Non selective school in a highly selective area with 35.1% of students in the lower ability band and 54.7% in the middle ability band.